dexterbrian/insightly/README.md

 # Observations:
 It is important that you send the solution by the end of the deadline even if the solution isn’t entirely completed.

-It is your choice if you want to connect to a local database or a cluster on MongoDB Atlas.
+It is your choice if you want to connect to a local database or an online cluster on MongoDB Atlas.

-Please pay attention that you need to do only the tasks for your respective role, Full-stack, or Tester, not for both.
+Please pay attention that you need to do only the tasks for your respective role, Full-stack or Tester, not for both.